Heckler & Koch HK416: G95

-The G95 is designed for the German KSK and KSM special forces unit.
+The G95 is designed for the German KSK and KSM special forces units.
 During field testing of the rifle it was known as the HK416 A7.
-It is similar to the HK416 A5 variant but with a 45-degree safety selector, that rotates 45 degrees rather than 90 degrees as on the A5 variant safety selector.
+This variant weighs 3.67 kg and has a 368 mm barrel.
+It is similar to the HK416A5 variant but with a 45-degree safety selector, that rotates 45 degrees rather than 90 degrees as on the A5 variant safety selector.
 The new configuration of the selector is comparable to those of aftermarket 45-degree safety selectors.
 The G95 also features a HKey rail system, which is more lightweight than the traditional Picatinny rail systems.
-The HKey rail system is also compatible with the HK416 A5 variant.
+The HKey rail system is also compatible with the HK416A5 variant.

-G95A1
+G95A1/G95KA1

 In March 2021, the German Federal Ministry of Defence announced the adoption of the G95A1 to supersede the Heckler & Koch G36 as the standard issue rifle of the German Armed Forces, accompanied by the Specter DR 1-4× as the standard aiming optical sight.
-The G95A1 is similar to the G95, but features a height-adjustable shoulder support on the stock, a steeper grip angle as well as a shorter hand guard to comply with the required maximum weight of 3.5 kg according to the tender.
+The G95A1 is similar to the G95, but features a height-adjustable shoulder support on the stock, a steeper grip angle as well as a shorter hand guard and thinner barrel profile to comply with the required ≤ 3.5 kg weight limit according to the tender.
 During field trials, the rifle was known as the HK416 A8.
 According to the Federal Procurement Office (BAAINBw – Federal Office for Equipment, Information Technology and In-Service Support of the Bundeswehr), when the Bundeswehr officially adopted the rifle, it was designated as the G95A1.
 The Kurz or short barrelled version for "specialized forces" will be designated as G95KA1.
+After evaluations and trials, the G95A1 and G95KA1 reverted to the original more vertical grip angle as well as a slimmer buttstock and longer handguard with a cutout for accessing the gas regulator; the handguard's "HKey" interface was also replaced with M-LOK for direct accessory attachment onto the "negative space" (hollow slot) mounting points.